mstksg/inCode/copy/entries/singletons-4.md

-One day, hopefully, we won't need singletons to work with types at the value-level; we would just be able to directly pattern match and manipulate the types within the language.
-And some day, I hope we won't need any more dances with defunctionalization symbols to write higher-order functions at the type level --- maybe we'll have a nicer way to work with partially applied type-level functions (maybe they'll just be normal functions?), and we don't need to think any different about higher-order or first-order functions.
+One day, hopefully, we won't need singletons to work with types at the value-level; we would just be able to directly pattern match and manipulate the types within the language and use them as first-class values, with a nice story for dependent sums.
+And some day, I hope we won't need any more dances with defunctionalization symbols to write higher-order functions at the type level
+--- maybe we'll have a nicer way to work with partially applied type-level functions (maybe they'll just be normal functions?), and we don't need to think any different about higher-order or first-order functions.